winningproduct/learn-portal/content/1-explore/06-user-journey.md

   - The UI components which can be used in the interface.
 That may be updated at any time in the process.

 ### Supporting flows
 What journey maps and customer narratives don't show is the organization's internal workings to offer the product or service.
-The supporting flows uncovers and documents everything that goes on beneath the surface and the internal makeup of the organization that creates it.
-It is a data visualization of how your product or service works, the business logic workings of how the things customer experiences are produced. e.g.: Business logic to select the best cab for a taxi hailing app
+The supporting flows uncover and documents everything that goes on beneath the surface and the internal makeup of the organization that creates it.
+It is a data visualization of how your product or service works, the business logic workings of how customer experiences are produced. e.g.: Business logic to select the best cab for a taxi hailing app.

 ## References